mahdi-zafarmand/Apriori_for_ARM/README.md

 ** To my knowledge, "-O3" is not as stable and consistent as "-O2", also there may be some problems if you compile the code with another version of g++.
-I have seen cases (on a computer with different version of GCC) that had problems to generate all the strong association rules.
+I have seen cases (on a computer with different version of GCC) with some problems to generate all the strong association rules.

 ** This code is designed in a way that can handle databases with .txt and .csv